-2021 Finding: Fewer than 35% of lawyers believe their law firm is very prepared to address these needs.
+2021 Finding: 34% or fewer lawyers believe their law firm is very prepared to address these needs.

 2021 Trendline: In almost all areas, firms improved over 2020 with the biggest gain in Keeping Pace with Changing Needs of Clients (up 9 points from 25%).